Common Plants That Can Overtake and Ruin Your Garden

 With breathtaking cascades of purple blooms, Wisteria seems like a gorgeous addition to any flower garden.
 It inspires visions of hummingbirds and butterflies fluttering among the blossoms.
 Wisteria is long-lived and fast-growing, which makes them easy to grow.
 But the root system of the Wisteria tree can become a real headache because it tends to send shoots far from the main plant, popping up all over the place and pushing out anything in the way – including other trees.
 The Wisteria also requires a lot of pruning every year to keep it from getting wildly out of control.

 The Yucca plant may seem like a great addition to a garden in hot climates.
 It is both durable and easy to grow, requiring little water.
-But the yucca plant is not a good option for most gardens because it attracts lots of bugs, has sharp leaves that need to be trimmed constantly, and has an invasive root system.
+However, the yucca plant is not a good option for most gardens because it attracts lots of bugs, has sharp leaves that need to be trimmed constantly, and has an invasive root system.
 To completely remove a yucca plant, you may end up digging up everything around it just to get rid of all the roots.
 If you still like the idea of a yucca plant, it’s best to grow it in a pot or container instead.

 What Should You Plant in Your Garden?